Get Plugin

 and email on a plain piece of paper and mail it to: [Your Address]

 The store address is built from your WooCommerce → Settings → General address fields (street, city, postcode, country).
+The postal address is automatically highlighted with bold text and a subtle green background tint for better visibility.

 Frontend display